Black Friday: Use code BF40 for a free visit. *Excluding Weight Loss

 Weight loss medications don’t directly treat hypertension and high cholesterol, but some patients do find that with a decrease in their body size, they also have improvements in their blood pressure and cholesterol numbers.

-The symptom of PCOS that is addressed directly by these medications is weight management difficulty.
 However, in PCOS patients who lose weight — regardless of whether they used weight loss medications or not — other symptoms can also sometimes improve.
-These include insulin resistance, hyperandrogenism, and ovulatory or menstrual dysfunction.
+These can include insulin resistance, hyperandrogenism, and ovulatory or menstrual dysfunction.

 Medically reviewed by